 CBD oil uses the whole plant, while hemp oil comes from its seeds.
 CBD oil is made from a variety of parts of the mature hemp plant including its stalks and flowers.
 In order to get CBD and other compounds from the plant, they must be separated in a process called extraction.

 Full-spectrum is an extract that is high in CBD but also contains other beneficial cannabinoids such as CBC, CBN, CBG as well as terpenes and other phytonutrients.
-All of these work in harmony to deliver a healing.
+All of these work in harmony.

 CBD isolate is a pure, crystalline powder that contains 99% pure CBD.